Forest Capital Museum State Park

 Welcome to Forest Capital Museum State Park

 The importance of forestry in Florida dates back to the early 1800s.
-The museum celebrates the heritage of Florida's forest industry.
+The museum celebrates that heritage.

 The heart of the museum is dedicated to longleaf pines and the 5,000 products manufactured from them.
 The 50-plus-year-old longleaf pines growing on the museum grounds provide a majestic canopy and create an enjoyable walking trail for visitors.